medic/cht-docs/content/en/apps/guides/messaging/gateways/rapidpro_cht_gateway.md

 RapidPro - CHT uses your Android phone to send and receive messages on your behalf.

-Due to restrictions Android has on applications that send SMS messages, we cannot distribute the RapidPro - CHT application through the Play Store.
-You will need to download the application manually and install it using the steps below.
+Due to restrictions that Google has placed on Android applications that send SMS messages, RapidPro - CHT applications can no longer be distributed through the Google Play Store.
+You will need to download the application file and install it using the steps below: